moosy/kosmos-cp1-toolchain/README.md

 After starting the script, press CAL on your CP1.

 This transfer is somewhat faster, because we control the transmission.
-If errors occur, try to increase the time_base - Parameter in the script.
+If errors occur, try to increase the time_base - parameter in the script.
-Mine works fine wirh 15, 33 is the original speed.
+Mine works fine wirh 15; a value of 33 is the original speed.